pasali/matrice-utilities/README.md

-gaussian.c = a simple c program that solves linear equations by using gauss elemination. det.c = determinant calculation
+gaussian.c = a simple c program that solves linear equations by using gauss elemination.<br>
+det.c = determinant calculation